Requires node v8 or above. Upgraders, please read the release notes.

 $ ws --spa index.html

-By default, typical SPA paths (e.g.
+With a static site, requests for typical SPA paths (e.g.

 /login) would return